-Profession: 3rd President Of The Philippines
+Profession: 3rd President of the Philippines

-Why Famous: José Laurel had a distinguished career as a supreme court justice before, during the WW II Japanese occupation of the Philippines he cooperated with the Japanese by forming a government in 1943 and assuming the presidency.
+Biography: José Laurel had a distinguished career as a supreme court justice before, during the WW II Japanese occupation of the Philippines he cooperated with the Japanese by forming a government in 1943 and assuming the presidency.

 Laurel's presidency remains controversial and wasn't officially recognized by later regimes until the 1960s.
 His presidency is remembered today for its efforts to deals with both food shortages and general dissent.
 Laurel was able to resist Japanese efforts to draft Filipinos into the Japanese war effort.